-Glenorchy City Councils Building Section routinely receives questions from residents and other persons regarding building works and or building legislation; a selection of common questions (and relevant answers) is provided below;
+Glenorchy City Council's Building Section routinely receives questions from residents and other persons regarding building works and or building legislation.

 Q. When is a building permit required?

 A. Under the Building Act 2016, building permits are generally required for building works that are nominated as 'high risk' work.
 Please refer to Councils Categories of Building Work page for further information.

 Q. Can I start my excavations prior to a building permit being issued?

 A. No. If your building project requires you to obtain a building permit (or other valid consent) from Council.
 You cannot begin excavations until the building permit/ relevant approvals have been officially issued.

 A. Yes, in many cases we will have building records relevant to your property, including design plans.
 Please be advised that there may be a cost involved with retrieving and producing copies of these records and some information may be subject to copyright protections.